NCI-ITEB/tumor_epidemiology_approaches/sessions/session_3/lecture.md

 ### Duplicate Reads

 Duplicate reads are reads represented more than once in an NGS sample and are generally caused by PCR amplification prior to sequencing.
 Duplicate rates are usually evaluated with Samtools and Picard, and can be approximated before alignment using FastQC.
 For most DNA sequencing applications, extra copies of the same molecule should be removed from the data leaving only unique sequences.
-This is because duplicates can lead to false-positives during many analyses downstream.
+This is because duplicates can lead to false-positives during many analyses downstream, as pictured below.

 <img class="center" style="display: block; margin-left: auto; margin-right: auto;" src="lecture_assets/duplication_variantCalling.png">
+<figcaption class="has-text-centered is-size-7 is-italic">Duplicate reads can lead to propagation of sequencing errors and subsequent false-positive variant calls, or incorrect inflation of the variant allele frequency of true variants.</figcaption><br>

 Note that high duplication rates will lead to lower effective coverage.
 Duplication rates are expected to vary depending on your sequencing strategy; by virtue of how much DNA is being sequenced, targeted and exome sequencing are expected to have higher rates of duplication than WGS.